-For your writing assignment, you'll write a personal essay, which can also be referred to as a personal narrative.
+For your first writing assignment in this course, you're being asked to write a personal essay, which can also be referred to as a personal narrative.
 The essay that you produce must be based solely on your first-hand personal experience(s), told from the first-person point of view, and meet the given length requirement of 750 to 2,500 words.
 Within this assignment, we'll provide information to help you effectively write from a first-person point of view.

 In short, this will be an essay about you.